KalooriShiva/Goats-and-Tigers/README.md

 * To move tigers, click the tiger, then click on a valid empty position
 * To capture, click on a valid empty position the tiger goes to.

-## Todo

-* Play the game so it generates data.
-* Computer vs computer
-* Develop Reinforcement learning scheme
-* Undo move feature.
-* Organize how the data.txt collects data (i.e. what other valuable information are needed).

 ## Dependencies